AppsFlyerSDK/appsflyer-android-purchase-connector/README.md

 ### <a id="stop"> Stop Observing Transactions
 Stop the SDK instance from observing transactions. </br>
 **⚠️ Please Note**

-> You should call this API only when you want the SDK instance to stop listening for purchase transactions.
+> This should be called if you would like to stop the Connector from listening to billing transactions.
+This removes the listener and stops observing new transactions.
-> Usually, you should avoid using this API unless you want to create a new SDK instance or altogether opt out from purchase transaction reporting.
+> An example for using this API is if the app wishes to stop sending data to AppsFlyer due to changes in the user's consent (opt-out from data sharing).
+Otherwise, there is no reason to call this method.
+> If you do decide to use it, it should be called right before calling the Android SDK's [`stop`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#stop) API

 * Kotlin
 ```kotlin